chumnend/doodle-it/README.md

-# mern-template-ui
+# Doodle It
-A react template for a MERN application
+An in browser application for creating images